Psychotherapy

 My Approach to Trauma-Informed Supervision

-Whether you're beginning clinical work or are further along in your journey, my intention is to offer a supervisory space that feels safe, engaged, and alive — one that fosters insight, growth, and integrity in your development as a therapist.
+Whether you’re beginning your clinical journey or seeking deeper integration later in your career, my goal is to offer a supervisory space that feels safe, engaged, and alive — a space that fosters insight, growth, and integrity in your development as a therapist.

-If you would like to discuss supervision with me, please reach out for a free consultation or email me at Karen@integrationtherapy.ca.
-Please find a welcome packet below with further details.
+If you’d like to discuss supervision, please reach out for a free consultation or email me at Karen@integrationtherapy.ca.